-Inflammation is a process within the body that can wreak havoc and lead to disease.
-In this post, we’ll reveal 10 foods that cause inflammation.
+In this post, we’ll reveal 10 foods that may cause inflammation based on their ingredients.
 You’ll learn what foods to avoid and how to make the best choices for a healthy lifestyle.

 There is a lot of hype these days about how to live a healthy lifestyle.
 I am so glad the tides are turning in this direction, and as you know, I am definitely riding the wave!

-You see, folks, inflammation in the body can be harmful.
+You see, inflammation in the body can be harmful.

 That’s the inflammation I am talking about.
 Disease-causing inflammation, and inflammation that makes you feel bloated and blah.

-In a nutshell, chronic inflammation spread throughout the body is harmful.
+In a nutshell, chronic inflammation can be harmful.
 And what you eat can actually play a big part in the inflammatory process.
+Specifically, eating ultra-processed foods is highly correlated with chronic inflammation.

 HOW DO UNHEALTHY FOODS CAUSE INFLAMMATION?

-A diet made up of the following foods, among others we will discuss, will maintain the inflammatory response I’m talking about:
+Certain foods can affect inflammatory markers in the body.
+A diet made up of the following foods, among others we will discuss, is associated with the inflammatory response I’m talking about:

 - Trans fats, like margarine